MasatoMakino/node-competitive-programming-test-watcher/README.md

 ## package.json

-If you use [NPM-Scripts](https://marketplace.visualstudio.com/items?itemName=traBpUkciP.vscode-npm-scripts), you can use this package from `package.json`.
+If you use [NPM-Scripts](https://marketplace.visualstudio.com/items?itemName=traBpUkciP.vscode-npm-scripts), you can use this package from `package.json`.

 ```package.json
   "scripts": {